Platform acquisition with identified add-on targets and a defined buy-and-build plan.

 Returns vary by deal.
 Some deals generate quarterly or annual cash distributions from operating cash flow during the hold period.
 Others reinvest earnings to grow the business and return capital through a later recapitalization or sale.
 The distribution approach for each deal is disclosed in the deal materials, so investors know what to expect before committing capital.

-We charge a one-time 1.5% administration fee at the time of investment to cover administrative costs.
+We charge a one-time 1.5% administration fee at the time of investment.
 There is no annual management fee.

-Traditional private equity typically charges a 2% annual management fee regardless of performance, plus 20% of profits after investors receive their capital back.
+Traditional private equity typically charges a 2% annual management fee regardless of performance, plus 20% of profits.
 CapitalPad does not charge the annual fee.
 We earn 20% of profits only after investors have received their full initial capital back.
-We succeed only when investors succeed.

 Each investment issues an annual K-1 for tax filing.
 Because each deal is structured through its own single-purpose vehicle, investors receive one K-1 per investment.
 K-1s are delivered through our SPV administrator.